11 Careers You Can Access With Your Esthetician License

 #8: Beauty Copywriter

-Similar to a beauty blogger, beauty copywriters also write about the beauty industry.
+Like a beauty blogger, beauty copywriters also write about the beauty industry.
 But they’re not just writing blog posts!

 Beauty copywriters might write product descriptions, ads, or other material for beauty products.
 They could also write promotional material for salons, spas, or other businesses in the industry.